political instability in Pakistan: causes, effects and solutions

-We need to strengthen our political system and institutions, develop a dynamic and sustainable growth, eradicate corruption, provide timely justice, enhance employment, undertake steps for population control, seek consensus based political solutions, and resolve ethnic, sectarian and religious fault lines.
+In a nutshell, We need to strengthen our political system and institutions, develop a dynamic and sustainable growth, eradicate corruption, provide timely justice, enhance employment, undertake steps for population control, seek consensus based political solutions, and resolve ethnic, sectarian and religious fault lines.

 BY MIRZA MOHAMMAD SALEEM LAHORE

 |Thread||Thread Starter||Forum||Replies||Last Post|

 |development of pakistan press since 1947||Janeeta||Journalism||13||Thursday, December 19, 2013 12:24 AM|